farmalloc/exp_collective_farmalloc/README.md

   collective_farmalloc
 ```

+Now, you are on the home directory `/workdir`, which is the default directory in the rest of the instructions here.

 Note: Because the far-memory library calls the `userfaultfd` system call,
 we allow it by using `sysctl` and the security option (`--security-opt`).
 You can confirm validity of the security
 option in `docker_seccomp.json` by comparing it with the [default setting](https://github.com/moby/moby/blob/2a38569337f97168792b8c0b5dd606032fe1dcac/profiles/seccomp/default.json).